 Lindsey Bull in focus: Fashion, expression, and the human condition

 Born in Hereford in 1979, Lindsey Bull has always been fascinated by the emotions hidden in the glance, smile or posture of a stranger passing by.
 While walking down the streets of Manchester where the artist lives and works, Bull notices people’s expressions, their body language and their sense of fashion to assimilate what these non-verbal forms of communication could convey more about them.
-Influenced by artists such as Francis Bacon, Lucian Freud, and the German Expressionists, her work explores what she describes as “the human condition.”
+Influenced by Francis Bacon and Lucian Freud and German Expressionists, her work explores what she describes as “the human condition.”

 Bull’s ability to extrapolate and understand a person’s innermost emotions on her vibrant canvas helps her bring a different perspective to our upcoming exhibition in London, Women in the Picture.
 She is joined by seven other brilliant and powerful artists - Oriele Steiner, Konstantina Krikzoni, Ewa Juszkiewicz, Gal Schindler, Monika Marchewka, Stefania Tejada, and Lee Miller.
 Together, these artists create detailed portraits of women around us, not as heroes or victims framed by the male gaze but as people who are allowed to exist in each frame the way they choose to.

-Babydoll (2025), courtesy of Bo Lee and Workman, © Michael Pollard
+Babydoll (2025), courtesy of Bo Lee and Workman, © Jo Hounsome Photography

 Supplementing her exploration of the human condition, fashion and style is integral to Bull’s works.
 She uses images from fashion magazines as inspiration, which is evident in her works from the way the dresses are draped on a figure to the studded jackets, all expressing a varied range of emotions.
 With their gaze either veiled or averted, she memorialises fleeting, everyday moments, leaving the viewer speculating what happened.
 Bull’s work seems to be saying that: the more we understand each other, the more empathetic we become and the more likely we are to lend our shoulders to a stranger.